stephenbeese/Noughts-and-Crosses/README.md

 - In one player mode the user plays against a randomly generated computer as 'O'.
 - In two player mode both X and O require user input allowing the user to play with a friend

+#### Random computer generated turns
+- If a user selects 1 player mode they will play against a randomly generated computer turn.
+- The computer turn uses the random library to generate these numbers.
+The numbers being generated are integers between 0 and 2 to fit the indexing of the game board.
+- I decided to add a computer turn so users if on their own are able to play.

+#### Accepts user input
+This program accepts user input to find:
+- How many players there are
+- What space the player would like to fill
+- Whether they would like to play again after a game has been completed.

 #### Input validation and error checking
 - The user is unable to:
     - Enter coordinates outside of the grid
     - Enter letters when asking for numbers
     - Enter numbers when asking for letters
     - Enter the same space twice
+    - Enter number of players outside of 1 or 2

 Trying any of these will print error messages to the user asking them to retry within the parameters given.

 #### Play Again
 - After the user has played the game they will be asked if they want to start again.
-Starting the loop again.
+If a user enters 'Y' the programs main loop will start again.
+Starting the loop again, will reset the gameboard and then carry on with a new game.
+- If the user selects No the program will end.

 ### Future Features
  - Play against a harder cpu that can forsee moves
+ - Allow player to choose 'X' or 'O'

 ## Data Model
 <hr>